JuryAndrea/Master_Thesis/README.md

 - **definitions/**: Contains definition files used for singleton in tethys.
 - **jupyter_notebook/**: Includes a Jupyter notebook for data visualization and analysis.
-- **scripts/**: Contains Python scripts for training and testing the model.
+- **scripts/**: Contains Python scripts for training and testing the models.
 Moreover, it contains the `pth` files of the trained models.
 - **Webots.zip**: A zipped folder with Webots simulation files, including the worlds, the controllers, and the proto files.

 ## Installation